chaosmail/caffejs/README.md

 * Debug and fix AlexNet
 * Implement AVE pooling backward pass
 * Implement more layers and missing parameters: some models need special layers, like elementwise sum, or convolution groups etc.
-* Extract weights directly from *.caffemodel file (instead of converting to intermediate binary format)
+* Extract weights directly from *.caffemodel file (without converting to intermediate binary format)
 * Nice documentation and more samples
 * Write tests
 * Rename FilterDrawer to ActivationDrawer, implement FilterDrawer to visualize filters